Subwoofer Amplifier Calculator

 Let’s use the following subwoofer from Sklar as an example.
 It has an RMS power rating of 1000 W and impedance of 2 ohm.

 This is a Dual Voltage Coil subwoofer.
-Depending on how it is wired (see the picture below), the effective impedance is either 1 ohm or 4 ohm.
+And depending on how it is wired (see the picture below), the effective impedance is either 1 ohm or 4 ohm.

 Assume it’s wired to give an effective impedance of 4 ohm, and two of these are used in parallel.
-In this case, using the calculator, the total effective resistance is 2 Ω and the recommended amplifier wattage is between 1800 W and 2400 W.
+In this case, the total effective resistance is 2 Ω.

 The highlighted amplifier RP-3500.1D would be the most appropriate selection in this case.
 The specification of this amp is 2300 W at 2 Ω.

-⚡ Subwoofers are designed to handle a certain amount of power as specified in the product table above.
-If the sub receives too much power, it can cause the voice coil to overheat and possibly even burn out.
+⚡ Subwoofers are designed to handle a certain amount of power as indicated by the Watt rating in the product table above.
+If the amp provides too much power, it can cause the voice coil in the sub to overheat and possibly even burn out.
 The risk to damage is higher if the subwoofer enclosure is not properly ventilated, as the excess heat can quickly build up inside.

 Related Calculators